-When someone says the words “mobile app”, many instantly think of games like Candy Crush, social media networks like Facebook or e-commerce sites like Target.
+When someone says the words “mobile app”, many instantly think of games like Candy Crush, social media networks like Facebook, or e-commerce sites like Amazon.
 Mobile applications aren’t only for internationally recognized, big brands.

 Why Do People Shop the Most On Their Phones?

 With much of our shopping and Internet browsing done on a mobile application, it’s important to be able to compete with those who already have a mobile application on the market.